Rethinking Output Alignment For 1-bit Post-Training Quantization of Large Language Models: Experiments

+\paragraph{Results on language generation tasks.} On language modeling benchmarks, our method achieves lower perplexity across most evaluated settings.
+The improvements are particularly noticeable on OPT models, where we obtain up to \textbf{3.01} perplexity reduction compared with the strongest prior baseline.
+For LLaMA-family models, the perplexity improvements remain consistently competitive across benchmarks.
+More importantly, our method leads to stronger downstream reasoning performance across zero-shot QA tasks.
+Averaged across seven benchmarks, our approach improves accuracy by up to \textbf{2.08\%} while outperforming prior methods on the majority of evaluated benchmarks, improving up to \textbf{4.76\%} in individual task.

+\paragraph{Performance of our method over Qwen models.} To evaluate cross-architecture generalization, we further benchmark our method on recent Qwen-family models, including Qwen2, Qwen2.5, and Qwen3.
+As shown in Table~\ref{tab:qwen2_2p5_combined}, our method achieves substantial improvements across both perplexity and downstream QA evaluation.
+In particular, we obtain up to \textbf{28.78} perplexity reduction and up to \textbf{2.66\%} improvement in average QA accuracy compared with ARB-RC under the same quantization setting.
+These gains are consistently observed across different Qwen generations and model scales, demonstrating strong generalization beyond OPT and LLaMA architectures.
+We note one exception on Qwen2-1.5B evaluated on WikiText2, where our method produces slightly higher perplexity.
+We attribute this to the mismatch between the calibration corpus and evaluation dataset, which may have a larger impact on smaller-capacity quantized models.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-To analyze the effectiveness of our proposed method, we perform ablation experiments on OPT and Llama models.
-Please refer to our Appendix for more ablation studies and results.

-\paragraph{Impact of activation accumulation error.} To investigate the impact of accumulated error on model performance and assess the effectiveness of our method, we conduct an ablation study where we optimize our method using the \textbf{Activation-conditioned Error} (the same objective as ARB-X~\cite{Li2024ARBLLMAR}) instead of the \textbf{Output Error}.
-The results are presented in Table \ref{tab:ablation_activation}.
-As shown, explicitly accounting for accumulated error in our optimization objective yields a 0.7 improvement in perplexity on the C4 dataset.
+\paragraph{Ablation study on error propagation modeling.} To investigate the impact of accumulated quantization error, we conduct an ablation study where the proposed optimization objective is modified to minimize the \emph{Pseudo Target Error} instead of the \emph{True Target Error}, effectively removing explicit error propagation modeling.
+Results are reported in Table~\ref{tab:ablation_activation}.
+Overall, explicitly accounting for accumulated error consistently improves perplexity across both OPT and LLaMA models.
+The effect is particularly noticeable on OPT-1.3B, where error propagation modeling reduces perplexity by up to \textbf{2.51} on C4 and \textbf{5.39} on WikiText2.